Amanda Bynes: 1993–2005: Child acting and breakthrough

-In 2003, Bynes appeared on the cover of Vanity Fairs July 2003 edition.
-She had a voice role in the direct-to-video film Charlotte's Web 2: Wilbur's Great Adventure, which was panned by critics.
-She had a voice role as Piper Pinwheeler in the 2005 animated film Robots, which was a commercial success.
-Also in 2005, she starred in the romantic comedy Love Wrecked.
+In 2003, Bynes starred as Daphne Reynolds in her second feature film, What a Girl Wants, alongside Colin Firth.
+The film received mixed reviews but was a commercial success nonetheless.
+For the role, she won the Nickelodeon Kids' Choice Award for Favorite Movie Actress.
+Also that year, she appeared on the cover of Vanity Fairs July 2003 edition.
+She also had some voice roles in animation films such as the 2003 direct-to-video film Charlotte's Web 2: Wilbur's Great Adventure, which was panned by critics, and as Piper Pinwheeler in the 2005 film Robots, which was a commercial success.
+Also in 2005, she acted opposite Chris Carmack in the romantic comedy Love Wrecked.

-2006–2010: Mainstream stardom and hiatus
+2006–2010: Mainstream stardom and acting retirement

 Bynes was named one of Teen Peoples "25 Hottest Stars Under 25" in 2006.
-In 2006, Bynes starred in the teen sports romantic comedy film She's the Man, based on William Shakespeare's Twelfth Night.
+Also in 2006, Bynes starred in the teen sports romantic comedy film She's the Man, based on William Shakespeare's Twelfth Night.
 She portrays Viola Hastings, a girl who pretends to be her twin brother to play with the boys' soccer team at an elite boarding school after the girls soccer team at her school gets cut.
 Critic Roger Ebert wrote "Of Amanda Bynes let us say that she is sunny and plucky and somehow finds a way to play her impossible role without clearing her throat more than six or eight times.
 More importantly, we like her."

 In 2007, Bynes starred as Penny Pingleton, a sheltered young girl, in the musical comedy film Hairspray, based on the musical theater adaptation of John Waters' 1988 film.
 The film was a critical and commercial success premiering in over 3,000 theaters, the largest debut for any musical film.
 It went on to become Bynes's most successful film at the time, and she and the rest of the cast were acclaimed for their performances.
-She won the Critics' Choice Award for Best Acting Ensemble and received a Screen Actors Guild Award nomination in 2008, among others.
+She won the Critics' Choice Award and received a Screen Actors Guild Award nomination in 2008, among others.
 She was also featured on the Hairspray soundtrack, which received a Grammy nomination.
 It was announced Bynes would reprise her role in Hairspray 2, but the project was canceled.
 In August 2007, Bynes worked with Steve & Barry's to create her own fashion line called Dear, consisting of apparel and accessories.
 The line was cut short when Steve & Barry's filed for bankruptcy in 2008.